Linkurious/ogma-oracle-parser/docs/example.md

 npm install
 npm run build
 ```
 That's it!
-You know have a `dist` folder containing the frontend app.
+You now have a `dist` folder containing the frontend app.
 It displays the graph.
 You can check the properties of nodes and edges properties by clicking on the node or edge.
 A double-click on a node expands it with one hop.

 Now we will need to start the server in order to access it.